CleverTouch/go-eloqua/readme.md

 go-eloqua is a Go library for accessing the Eloqua REST API's.

-**The library is currently in rapid development so production use is definately not advised**
+**The library is currently in rapid development so production use is definately not currently advised**

 Feel free to create a pull request to contribute to the project.